jwhittaker/chzbot/notes/rpi_setup.md

 sudo userdel pi
 ```

-Bots and crackers running scripts that search around for default Raspberry Pi's will not simply gain access if there are security holes in your network.
+Bots and crackers running scripts that search around for default Raspberry Pi's will no longer simply gain access (if there are security holes in your network).
 There are other easy changes like this to defend against these malicious things.
-An example would be to change the ssh port from 22 to something above 1024.
+An example would be to change the `ssh` port from 22 to something above 1024.
+That proceedure is out of scope for this write up.

 ### Remove MotD

 I like to clean up the message of the day for login.
+You can look up how to add ASCII art or something here.

 ```
 sudo rm /etc/motd